We revisit one of our most popular stories from not so long ago.

 He took us through many of the best from a delicious 2014 Limited release Prosecco to the last of the outstanding 2010 Late Harvested Orange Muscat Flora.
 We tasted the Pinot Grigio and Pino Gris side by side to understand what makes these similar grapes so different.
 We sampled the delightful 2014 Gamay as well as the limited release Durif.
 Ernie’s current favourite?
 The SMC – a 2008 Shiraz, Mondeuse and Cabernet blend released as part of Brown Brothers 125th anniversary celebrations.

 The sprawling Milawa complex includes not only the tasting room and historic buildings but also the multi-award-winning Patricia’s Table restaurant and The Wine Bar for cheese boards, wine flights and simpler fare.
-It makes for a joyous day – tasting and feasting.
+You can plan for a joyous day of tasting and feasting, especially if you stay just across the road at the superb Lindenwarrah.

 Brown Brothers Tasmanian vineyards – Tamar Ridge and Devil’s Corner are more recent additions to the family producing cooler climate wines such as Pinot Noir, sparkling blends of Pinot Noir and Chardonnay, Sauvignon Blanc, Pinot Gris, Riesling and Chardonnay.